 The Government intends for these changes to come into effect on 1 July 2020 (although there is the ability to push this back until 1 December 2020 if required).
-Whilst this might still sound like some way off, the extent of change means that it is important that impacted stakeholders are undertaking preparations now.
+The extent of change means that it is important that impacted stakeholders are undertaking preparations now.

-One of the challenges in this regard is the current lack of supporting regulations or guidelines to identify the details of a number of these changes.
+One of the challenges is the current lack of supporting regulations or guidelines to identify the details of a number of these changes.
 Until now, it has been apt to use the adage “the devil is in the detail” and at present much of the detail is unknown.

-Today signifies the beginning of the next important step in the process with the release of the draft regulations, an associated Regulatory Impact Statement (RIS) and a draft Environment Reference Standard (the Standard) for public comment to support the Environment Protection Act 2017.
+Today signifies the beginning of the next important step in the process with the release of the draft regulations, an associated Regulatory Impact Statement and a draft Environment Reference Standard for public comment to support the Environment Protection Act 2017.

 The content of these documents will be vital to help to complete the picture and gain a more comprehensive understanding of how many of these changes are proposed operate in practice.